Skip to content

 PostgreSQL Query Builder Helper

-Interactive helper for exploring a PostgreSQL database and scaffolding queries.
-It can list tables in a schema, inspect table columns, suggest JOINs based on foreign key relationships, and provide basic query-building guidance from a natural language description.
-Outputs can be returned as text/JSON and optionally as HTML, XLSX, or PDF summaries.
+Interactive helper for exploring a PostgreSQL database and preparing queries.
+It can list tables in a schema, show columns for a table, suggest JOINs based on foreign key relationships, and provide baseline query-building guidance from a natural-language description.
+Results can be returned as text/JSON and optionally as HTML, XLSX, or PDF depending on the selected output format.

 Usage